jmcbgaston/learn-nextjs/README.md

-## Next.js App Router Course - Starter
+## Next.js App Router Course - Starter [Live Site](https://learn-nextjs-442zlo4lb-jmcbgaston.vercel.app/)

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.